NSSimpleApps/WebViewHeight/README.md

 # WebViewHeight
-Height of UIWebView can be determine by JS.
+Height of UIWebView can be determined by JS.

 ```objc